Elastohydrodynamics of 3D chemically active filaments: Results

 \subsubsection{Transition to helical motion: moderate $\elastohydronum$}

 Similarly to the symmetric activity profiles, we observe a transition from planar motion to full three-dimensional dynamics at sufficiently high $\elastohydronum$.
-When this occurs, the planar circling behaviour appears to be metastable, as our initial planar perturbation settles into a fixed hook-shape circling behaviour on relatively short timescales, but a localised growth in torsion leads to out-of-plane motion.
-An example of the growth in torsion is shown in \Cref{fig:circling}c for $\elastohydronum=12,000$, demonstrating the exponential local growth of torsion.
-This localised torsion, typically observed between the midpoint of the filament and the most-curved region of the hook (positions highlighted in \Cref{fig:circling}b) for values of $\elastohydronum$ as low as 6000, destabilises the planar motion of the filament, twisting the filament out-of-plane into fully three-dimensional trajectories.
-However, for many of our simulations, we do not observe this transition because, although the torsion grows exponentially, it can be sufficiently slow that the torsion magnitude is not significant within the timeframes that we explore.
+Here, this transition occurs around $\elastohydronum=5500$, so that planar circling appears to only be stable for a small range of values.
+Commensurate with this, in this regime the planar circling behaviour appears to be metastable, as our initial planar perturbation settles into a fixed hook-shape circling behaviour on relatively short timescales, but a localised growth in torsion leads to out-of-plane motion on longer timescales.
+An example of the growth in torsion is shown in \Cref{fig:circling}c for $\elastohydronum=28,000$, demonstrating the exponential local growth of torsion.
+This localised torsion, typically observed between the midpoint of the filament and the most-curved region of the hook (positions highlighted in \Cref{fig:circling}b), destabilises the planar motion of the filament, twisting the filament out-of-plane into fully three-dimensional trajectories.
+Simulating the same motion for longer times reveals a seemingly robust helical trajectory.